 Your baby experiencing watery or sticky eyes is completely normal and more often than not will go away on its own with time.
-This guide has been designed to help put parents at ease of this fact, to help shed some light on why watery/sticky eyes happens in the first and some helpful advice on cases that may need medical attention.
+This guide has been designed to help put parents at ease of this fact, to help shed some light on why baby eye watering happens in the first and some helpful advice on cases that may need medical attention.

 Please note that this article is specifically about babies with this condition and should not be applied to toddlers, teenagers and adults.